 Sun-burnt and exhausted, August 8, 2016 was the end of 2 weeks of a much-needed vacation; my internet-connected flight back to the USA welcomed me home with countless work emails and urgent requests.
 After an hour of barely making a dent in the hundreds of emails, I needed to get my fix of cat videos, memes and to catch up on the news – CNN’s headline had four simple words that still haunt me Outage grounds Delta flights.

 I was in-flight on DAL40 returning from Australia when Delta’s data center suffered a power outage that caused a system-wide ground stop and havoc for days – this was the truest definition of IROPS.
-According to Flightradar24, I was one in one of the four Delta flights inbound to the USA.
+According to Flightradar24, I was one of a handful of Delta flights in the air (heading for the USA).
 All domestic and international Delta flights that weren’t in-flight were held at the gates because of the outage.
-While the outage never caused any risk to in-flight safety, the experience getting home was the worst experience I have endured in the 10+ years of jet setting.
+While the outage never caused any risk to in-flight safety, the experience getting home was the worst experience I have endured in the 10 years of jet setting.

-The flight had just over 2’ish hours remaining before landing at LAX, and I was likely the only person on a fully loaded Boeing 777 that had any idea of what we were about to experience.
+The flight had just under 2 hours remaining before landing at LAX, and I was likely the only person on a fully loaded Boeing 777 that had any idea of what we were about to experience.
 I showed the flight attendants the article, and the purser’s response was frightening “We have no clue what to expect when we land.”

 Descent into madness

 Delta flight 40 landed safely at LAX around 7 am with the usual arrival announcements; there was no mention from the pilots or flight crew of what was happening or what to expect.